AshharAhmadKhan/SteerClear/README.md

 - Generates a complete phase-wise roadmap (Foundation → Building → Revision)
 - Allocates hours across all UPSC subjects intelligently
 - Shows you exactly what to study when
-- Includes a 5-day free trial (because building payment systems is interesting)
+- Includes a 5-day free trial system

 ## Why I built this

-My friend asked "how do I prepare for UPSC in 18 months?" and I realized there's no tool that gives you a concrete daily plan.
-Most resources say "study these subjects" but don't tell you *when* or *for how long*.

-Also wanted to:
-- Build a complete SaaS with auth + trial system + payments
+Wanted to build a complete SaaS product from scratch — not just backend APIs or frontend components, but the whole thing: auth, trial system, payment flow, algorithm, and deployment.

+Also:
 - Learn full-stack development beyond CRUD
-- Actually solve a real problem (my friend used this and it helped)
+- Understand how trial systems work without payment gateways
+- Build something that solves an actual problem (UPSC prep is genuinely overwhelming)

 ## Tech Stack